Onboarding reference

 - OpenAI API key: uses

-XAI_API_KEYand configures xAI as a model provider. - OpenCode: prompts for
+XAI_API_KEYon the API-key path, and configures xAI as a model provider. - OpenCode: prompts for

-OPENCODE_API_KEY(orOPENCODE_ZEN_API_KEY, get it at https://opencode.ai/auth) and lets you pick the Zen or Go catalog. - Ollama: prompts for the Ollama base URL, offers Cloud + Local or Local mode, discovers available models, and auto-pulls the selected local model when needed.
+OPENCODE_API_KEY(orOPENCODE_ZEN_API_KEY, get it at https://opencode.ai/auth) and lets you pick the Zen or Go catalog. - Ollama: offers Cloud + Local, Cloud only, or Local only first.

 - API key: stores the key for you.